facebookarchive/Recipes-for-AutoPkg/Xcode/README.md

 This override can be used for the .download alone, or with the .munki recipes.

 *WARNING!
 Your password will appear in plain text in the AutoPkg verbose logs.
-If you use more than one -v, this password will not be secert.*
+If you use more than one -v, this password will not be secret.*

 ## A note about version numbers